vrstanchevLab/ASMLab/README.md

 The repository is organized into the following directories:

-- `x86_assembly/`: Contains examples, tutorials, and exercises for x86 assembly programming.
+- `nasm-c/`: Contains examples, tutorials, and exercises for combining x86 assembly programming (using NASM) with C programming.
-- `arm_gnu_assembly/`: Includes resources for ARM assembly programming using the GNU assembler.
+- `gnuasm-c/`: Includes resources for ARM GNU assembly programming with a focus on integrating C code.
-- `c_programming/`: Provides C code examples that demonstrate how to interact with hardware at a low level.
+- `nasm-gnuasm/`: Provides examples and exercises that demonstrate the integration and comparison of x86 NASM and ARM GNU assembly programming.
-- `docs/`: Documentation and additional resources related to the topics covered in this repository.
+- `tasks/`: A collection of tasks and challenges designed to test your knowledge and understanding of the topics covered in this repository.
-- `tools/`: Scripts and utilities to assist with development and debugging.
-- `examples/`: A collection of example programs across all topics.

 ## Getting Started